+Using mydlink SharePort remotely from the Internet:

-- 1. If you are connecting remotely through the mydlink SharePortTM app from the Internet, you will need a mydlink account. - 2.
-Make sure the device is powered on.
+1. Make sure the device is powered on.
 Then plug your USB drive into the USB port of the device.

 Note: If you connect a removable storage with many files or a large capacity, it may take a while for the router to scan and catalog your files.